hendrikmaus/motion-sensor/README.md

 However, any other ESP8266 can be used.
 Be aware that you might need additional components though and the provided 3D printed case might not fit your setup then.

 The **ambient light sensor** is optional, since the RCWL-0516 can also be hidden in drawers etc. where the on-board lux reading wouldn't be of much use anyway.

+The **RCWL-0516** is used as a 360 degree motion sensor which proved to have a range of about 5 meters, at least in my indoor use cases.
+There is a [GitHub Repo](https://github.com/jdesbonnet/RCWL-0516) with lots of details and dicussions, but here is a tl;dr of what I have learned about this chip to use it properly:

+- Power it from a stable source, i.e. *not* from a microcontroller which might experience voltage fluctuations when working on its wifi modem and whatnot
+- Provide at least 5V, although others have reported stable usage with a stable 3.3V supply as well
+- Use `VIN` to power the board
+- Beware of *glass*; it does not work well, or not at all, when located in a glass cabinet or similar

 The micro **USB breakout board** is handy, because: